Deputy Director of the Federal Bureau of Investigation

-The Deputy Director of the Federal Bureau of Investigation (formerly known as the Associate Director) is a senior United States government position in the Federal Bureau of Investigation.
-The office is second in command to the Director of the Federal Bureau of Investigation.
+The deputy director of the Federal Bureau of Investigation (formerly known as the associate director) is a senior United States government position in the Federal Bureau of Investigation (FBI).
+The office is second in command to the director of the Federal Bureau of Investigation.
 If the director is absent or the position is vacant, the deputy director automatically takes on the additional title and role of acting director.
-The office is also the highest position attainable within the FBI without being appointed by the President of the United States.
+The office is also the highest position attainable within the FBI without being appointed by the president of the United States.
 Responsibilities as deputy director include assisting the director and leading prominent investigations.
 All other FBI executives and special agents in charge report to the director through the deputy director.

+Dan Bongino has been the 20th deputy director in March 2025.
+In August 2025, the Department of Justice announced a co-deputy structure, with Missouri attorney general Andrew Bailey appointed to serve alongside Bongino.
+Bailey assumed the role September 8, 2025 after resigning as attorney general.

+History

 From 1978 to 1987, the position of deputy director was not filled due to William Hedgcock Webster's decision to divide the deputy's responsibility between three positions.

-Paul Abbate, former associate deputy director of the FBI, was named deputy director on February 1, 2021.